cipeaX/travelling-vendor-data/README.md

 # Travelling Vendor Data

-A Rust Plugin that reads out the Data behind the offers of the Travelling Vendor to a JSON file.
+A small Rust Plugin that reads out the Data behind the offers of the Travelling Vendor to a JSON file.

 The plugin will first attempt to find the Vendor on the Map, spawning it in if it doesnt exist.
 The data will then be saved to the `TravellingVendorData` Folder in the Rust Server Directory.